privacypass/challenge-bypass-extension/docs/EXT_PROTOCOL_IMPL.md

         Sigs     []PointData
         Proof    EncodedBatchProof
         Version  KeyVersion
+        Prng     string
     }
     ```
+    where the string `Prng` dictates which pseudorandom number generator (PRNG)
+    was used for computing the batched DLEQ proof.

 - HTTP response body contains a string of the form:

         `"signatures=" || base64.encode(IssueResponse)`

 - (Optional)